irunawiki/terminus/README.md

 ## Requirements
 1. NodeJS installed
-2. Terminus backend server must be running
+2. Terminus backend server must be running, see https://github.com/irunawiki/terminus-backend for instructions

 ## Build the project
 1. Clone this repo